AlexsanderHamir/PoolX/design docs/pool/shrink-strategy.md

 - **Hooks Support**: Adding hooks for events like `OnGrow`, `OnShrink`, `OnGet`, and `OnPut` may enhance observability and flexibility in production.
 This should be tested in high-throughput workloads to determine value before adding complexity.

-- **Library Exposion**: There are many internal parts of the library that are exposed, we should be careful to what we're exposing to the user.

 ---